-Dal, as commonly known in India, is actually split dried pulses.
-There are many varieties of dal grown in India.
+Commonly known as Dal, it is actually the spilt and dried pulses.
+India grows many varieties of legumes and pulses.
 It is the largest producer of pulses in the world.
-Well, it goes without saying it is one of the largest consumers too.
+It goes without saying it is one of the largest consumers.

 With most of our 1.5 billion population being vegetarian or not daily meat-eaters, we need our supply of daily protein.
 Dal or Pulses are one of the major sources that provide vegetarian protein.
 It is one of the staples of an Indian vegetarian diet.

-If you are on a vegan or vegetarian diet it is highly recommended to include pulses in your diet for balanced nutrition.
+If you are on a vegan or vegetarian diet, you must include pulses in your diet for balanced nutrition.

 If you travel across the length and breadth of India, you will find each state has its own red lentil preparation, giving it different flavours and look.
 You will find varieties within each cuisine and from one home to another.
 You can either cook them whole with its skin on or as split red lentils, up to you.

 I love both kinds and I am sharing one of my favourite dal recipes for dinner during the week.

 Recipe of Easy Red Lentil Dahl or Soup

 Red Lentil Dal